Do You Make These Food Safety Mistakes?

 It's fine to taste food to see if it is still good.

+False!
 You can't taste, smell or see the bacteria that cause food poisoning.
 Tasting even a small amount can cause food poisoning.
-When in doubt, throw out.
+When in doubt, throw it out.

 When preparing meat, it's best to put cooked meat on a new plate.